huangyongbobo/eFreeNet/README.md

 ```
 ## Code Structure

+* `Extend_sample`: the main codes for increasing the number of training samples.
 * `Dataset`: the main codes of the dataset class, which return image and ground truth.
 * `model`: the main codes of the eFateNet architecture.
 If you want to use different number of regression members, you need to make simple modifications to the network structure.
 * `ApproxNDCGLoss`: the main codes of loss based on Learning to Rank.